sanity-io/sanity-template-sapper-blog/template/README.md

 2. `npm install` in the project root folder on local
 3. `npm run dev` to start the studio and frontend locally
    - Your studio should be running on [http://localhost:3333](http://localhost:3333)
+   - Your frontend should be running on [http://localhost:3000](http://localhost:3000)
 4. `npm run build` to build to production locally

 ## Deploy changes